MatinNezami/ClientValidation/README.md

 #### Add Other Inputs

-If your input is out of form, you can use `add` method:
+If your input is out of form, you can use `add` setter method:

 ```html
 <form action="" id="form" details-error>